MicrosoftDocs/navdevitpro-content-pr/dynamics-nav/api-reference/v2.0/resources/dynamics_journalline.md

 |comment               |string, maximum size 250|A user specified comment on the journal line.                      |
 |lastModifiedDateTime  |datetime                |The last datetime the journal line was modified.
 Read-Only.        |

-## Relationships
-A journal line is a subpage of a journal.
-It cannot be accessed directly.

-A journal line can be a "Parent Entity" of the dimension lines.

-An Account (accountId) must exist in the Accounts table.

 ## JSON representation

 Here is a JSON representation of the resource.